iluwatar/java-design-patterns/null-object/README.md

 ---
+title: "Null Object Pattern in Java: Streamlining Error Handling with Graceful Defaults"
-title: Null Object
+shortTitle: Null Object
+description: "Learn how the Null Object Pattern simplifies your Java code by handling null references effectively.
+Discover its implementation, advantages, and practical use cases."
 category: Behavioral
 language: en
 tag:
   - Code simplification
   - Decoupling
   - Polymorphism
 ---

 ## Also known as